 Now, she said, she is taking those records to the Attorney Regulation Counsel, saying she is fighting for others too scared to speak out.

-"I really just want to make sure that if there is anyone out there who wants to speak their opinion or have their stories out without being harmed, I want that opportunity to help them," said Song.
+"I really just want to make sure that if there is anyone out there who wants to speak their opinion or have their stories out without being harmed, I want that opportunity to help them," said the woman.

 The investigations into attorneys are confidential.
-In a previous phone call addressing Song’s allegations in federal court, Buck would only say her allegations are a “total falsehood.”
+In a previous phone call addressing the woman’s allegations in federal court, Buck would only say her allegations are a “total falsehood.”